 Thomas E. Porter, Jr., from Cabarrus County, is a swine, poultry, and beef cattle farmer.
 He is Manager of The Farm at Brusharbor, LLC (cattle & agritourism) and President of Porter Farms Inc. (farming operation).
-He serves on the AgFirst Farm Credit Bank Board (ag. funding bank), North Carolina Poultry Federation Board (commodity org.), Cabarrus Soil and Water Conservation District Board (service org.), and Union Power
+He serves on the AgFirst Farm Credit Bank Board (ag. funding bank), North Carolina Poultry Federation Board (commodity org.), Cabarrus Soil and Water Conservation District Board (service org.), and Union Power Cooperative (utility coop.).
+He is Chairman of the North Carolina Extension Advisory Board (service org.), Chairman of the Cabarrus County Voluntary Agricultural District Board

-Cooperative (utility coop.).
-He is Chairman of the North Carolina Extension Advisory Board (service org.), Chairman of the Cabarrus County Voluntary Agricultural District Board (service org.), and President of the Cabarrus County Farm Bureau Board (service org.).
+(service org.), and President of the Cabarrus County Farm Bureau Board (service org.).

 D. Kaleb Rathbone, from Haywood County, is a beef cattle and hay farmer.
-He is also Research Stations Division Director for the North Carolina Department of Agriculture and Consumer Services and North Carolina State University.
-He serves on the Haywood County Economic Development Council Board (county service org.), Haywood County Cattlemen's Association Board (service org.), and Haywood Community College Board of Trustees (education org.).
+He is also Assistant Commissioner for Western North Carolina, NC Department of Agriculture and Consumer Services.
+In the past 5 years, he has previously served as Research Stations Division Director for the North Carolina Department of Agriculture and Consumer Services and North Carolina State University as well as Superintendent of Mountain Research Station and West Region Coordinator of NC Research Stations for the North Carolina Department of Agriculture.
+He serves on the Haywood County Cattlemen's Association Board (service org.) and Haywood Community College Board of Trustees (education org.).